-Of course, our reactions and answers differ but we as parents tend to be worried and sometimes perplexed when our children surprise us with these curious questions related to sex.
+Of course, our reactions and answers differ, but we as parents tend to be worried and sometimes perplexed when our children surprise us with these curious questions related to sex.

-They avoid discussing sex related issues with their kids, thinking that such topic is too much for their age.
+They avoid discussing sex-related issues with their kids, thinking that such a topic is too much for their age.
 Some hope that they will learn by themselves as they grow.

 If the child doesn’t get information inside the house, he will find an alternative, which may be a bad option.

-It is also about developing young people’s skills so that they can make informed choices about their behavior, and feel confident and competent about acting on these choices.
+It is also about developing young people’s skills so that they can make informed choices about their behavior and feel confident and competent about acting on these choices.

 What children need to learn about sex in the early stages of their lives differs from what they need to learn when they are older.

 Young children are extremely curious, and they like to explore when they do not get plausible answers from their parents.
 They look for other alternatives.

-Age Appropriate is Always The Best Approach
+Age Appropriate Is Always the Best Approach

 It is important for sex education to begin at a young age.
 Giving young people basic information from an early age provides the foundation on which more complex knowledge is built up over time.

 For example, when they are very young, children can be informed about how people grow and change over time, and how babies become children and then adults.

-The precise age at which information should be provided depends on the physical, emotional and intellectual development of the young people as well as their level of understanding.
+The precise age at which information should be provided depends on the physical, emotional, and intellectual development of the young people as well as their level of understanding.

-Being able to communicate, listen, negotiate with others, ask for and identify sources of help and advice, are useful life-skills, which can be applied to sexual relationships.
+Being able to communicate, listen, negotiate with others, and ask for and identify sources of help and advice are useful life skills that can be applied to sexual relationships.

-Effective sex education develops young people’s skills in negotiation, decision-making, assertion and listening.
+Effective sex education develops young people’s skills in negotiation, decision-making, assertion, and listening.
 Other important skills include: